greglnelson/react-hooks-typescript-tome/docs/1-setup/environment.md

 # Get the Tasks

-Once the repository is forked and deployed, click the green button that says "<> Code", copy the URL, and use the command below to clone the repo and move into the cloned directory:
+Once the repository is forked and deployed, click the green button that says "<> Code", copy the URL, and use the command below to clone the repo and move into the cloned directory.
+Do not use an SSH link, it needs to say https:// in the front of it.

 ```sh
 $> git clone https://WHATEVER-URL-YOU-GET